-31. RELATED PARTY TRANSACTIONS
+30. RELATED PARTY TRANSACTIONS

 Owing to the nature of the Academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-Purchases were made from Coventry Sports Foundation, of which S Bracken holds a common directorship, totalling £23,826 (2020: £51,225).
-The balance outstanding at the year-end was £NIL (2020: £NIL).
-Income was also received during the year, totalling £54 (2020: £NIL).
-The balance outstanding to the Trust at the year-end was £NIL (2020: £NIL).
+Purchases were made from Coventry Sports Foundation, of which S Bracken holds a common directorship, totalling £38,883 (2021: £23,826).
+The balance outstanding at the year-end was £NIL (2021: £NIL).

-Purchases were made from Coventry & Warwickshire Chamber of Commerce, of which M Bailie previously held a common directorship and P Burns and A Bhabra are also associated, totalling £920 (2020: £420).
-Income was also received during the year, totalling £NIL (2020: £500).
-The balance outstanding to or from the Trust at the year-end was £NIL (2020: £NIL).
+Purchases were made from Coventry & Warwickshire Chamber of Commerce, of which M Bailie previously held a common directorship and P Burns and A Bhabra are also associated, totalling £670 (2021: £420).
+Income was not received during the year (2021: £920).
+The balance outstanding to or from the Trust at the year-end was £NIL (2021: £NIL).

-Purchases were made from Stivichall Primary School, of which P Parkes holds a common directorship, totalling £250 (2020: £168).
-Income was also received during the year, totalling £NIL (2020: £510).
-The balance outstanding to the Trust at the year-end was £NIL (2020: £220).
+Purchases were made from Stivichall Primary School, of which P Parkes holds a common directorship, totalling £Nil (2021: £250).

-Purchases were made from Grange Farm School, of which J Blundell holds a common directorship, totalling £NIL (2020: £195).
-Income was also received during the year, totalling £7,350 (2020: £250).
-The balance outstanding to or from the Trust at the year-end was £NIL (2020: £NIL).
+Income was received from Grange Farm Primary during the year, totalling £2,000 (2021: £7,350).
+The balance outstanding to the Trust at the year-end was £2,000 (2021: £NIL).